hangxie-wex/airflow-docker2/README.md

 ```

 ## Troubleshooting

 * Check the DAG list or the import errors.
 Find the container id of appserver and run the following command:
 ```
 docker exec -it 1a88d73406a6 airflow dags list-import-errors docker exec -it 71ed1ffcd163 airflow dags list
 ```
-* Check if the packege is properly installed.
-Find the container if of appserver or schedule and run the following commnds:
+* Check if the package is properly installed.
+Find the container of appserver or schedule and run the following commands:
 ```
 docker exec -it 627f56d9d5bd bash pip freeze | grep apache-airflow-providers-microsoft-mssql